Hands-on learning, even in astronomy.

 Public Star-gazing at Widener

 We like to share the fun with amateur astronomers in Chester and neighboring communities in Pennsylvania, New Jersey, and Delaware.
-During the fall and spring we offer public telescope viewing sessions every Monday and star-gazing every first Friday night.
+During the fall and spring we offer public telescope viewing sessions every Monday at twilight and star-gazing every first Friday evening of the month.
 Each session is supervised by a Widener University astronomer, assisted by a student.

 Widener is also happy to host special group viewing sessions for budding astronomers of all ages.
 Widener’s Observatory, along with the Wolfgram Memorial Library, Widener’s Art Gallery and the PMC Museum, are part of what makes Widener University a great choice for undergraduate and graduate studies.